The Hypothesis Example Database¶

 The default storage format is as a fairly opaque directory structure.
 Each test

 corresponds to a directory, and each example to a file within that directory.

 directory.
 You can override this by setting the

 If you have not configured a database and the default location is unusable (e.g. because you do not have read/write permission), Hypothesis will issue a warning and then fall back to an in-memory database.

 Upgrading Hypothesis and changing your tests¶

 The design of the Hypothesis database is such that you can put arbitrary data in the database and not get wrong behaviour.
 When you upgrade Hypothesis, old data might be invalidated, but this should happen transparently.
-It should never be the case that e.g. changing the strategy that generates an argument sometimes gives you data from the old strategy.
+It can never be the case that e.g. changing the strategy that generates an argument gives you data from the old strategy.